 Land Development Project

-Proposals for Innovation Park and Commercial Zone on land around the University
+Development of an Innovation Park and Commercial Zone on land around the University

 We have exciting plans for use of the land around the campus, focusing on an Innovation Park and Commercial Zone.
 We are doing this because creation of such facilities will enable us to drive economic development to benefit the local Musselburgh community, and those in East Edinburgh, Lothian and Border regions.
 The development will also add to the vibrancy of the local area as it will include attractive spaces on land adjacent to the University facilities for local residents and the University community.